ncoudsi/ft_server/README.md

 LEMP is a software stack.
 In other words, it is  a group of softwares you put together to work one with each other.
 LEMP stands for : Linux, Nginx ('E' of LEMP goes for "Engine X"), MySQL, Php.
 In addition of the LEMP stack, you will also need to install Wordpress.
-If you don't know some of these softwares, check out these links : <br/>
+If you don't know some of these softwares, check out these links before starting : <br/>
 https://en.wikipedia.org/wiki/Linux <br/>
 https://en.wikipedia.org/wiki/Nginx <br/>
 https://en.wikipedia.org/wiki/MySQL <br/>